 I’ve heard a lot of them — some good, most of them not so good — but that’s not a sound I could ever live with.

 Small speakers can do many things well; that is not at issue.

-What small speakers don’t do is move enough air to bring the music on the recordings to life in a way that gives meaning to the term Hi-Fidelity.
-In my opinion of course.
+What small speakers don’t do in my experience is move enough air to bring the music on recordings to life in a way that gives meaning to the term Hi-Fidelity

-Right around 1976 I went from the RTRs to Fulton’s famous J Speaker (seen below), a slightly larger and certainly better version of the RTR.
+Right around 1976 I went from the RTRs to Fulton’s famous J Speaker (seen below), a slightly larger and better (or so I thought at the time) version of the RTR.

 It was the Stereophile State-of-the-Art Cost-No-Object speaker for many years, a distinction it shared with the Infinity Servo Stat 1.